Grayy12/SavingSys-Alpha/readme.md

 # Saving System Alpha
+Please let me know if you find any bugs on discord: [Grayy#6068](https://discord.gg/kVWSun7GCU)

 ## Introduction
 ### You can save data for your Roblox script using this *alpha* script.
 This can be used to save anything you require.